jberezow/Barney/README.md

 # Barney
 A simple Discord Bot.
 Mostly for learning the Discord API and making small tools for our server.
-We're also using it for Xbox re-stock notifications.

 I use Jupyter notebooks to experiment with the API; that code is usually pretty half-baked.
 The directory structure is my first crack at using a proper Python design pattern for a personal project.
 That will slowly improve over time.